BHS Tiger News

 See the Class of 2022 link for updates (CURRENT JUNIORS) on upcoming events including fundraisers, senior parent meetings, prom and senior party.

 Important Dates and Upcoming Events:

-Have a great week everyone, and GO TIGERS!
+Have a fantastic week everyone, enjoy the Super Bowl, Happy Valentines Day, and GO TIGERS!

 ~ Principal Crockett, AP Mrs. Green, AP Mr. Roberson, AP Mr. Wright, BNT Director Mr. Wilsey, and AD Mr. Brodie